 Type and length of the cable

 Most projects work with RF Coaxial cable, here is everything you need to know about them.
 This project will require a specific type of RF coaxial cable which is standard RG6.
 These cables are also used for cable televisions, read here how the assembly works.
 Here is a guide about things to consider before purchasing the cable, do give it a read.
-Analyse the map for cable wiring for the foot traffic and decide on the path with the least complications.
+Analyze the map for cable wiring for the foot traffic and decide on the path with the least complications.
 Measure around the area you will need to cover and add some extra inches for avoiding the tension upon installation by allowing flexible bending and twisting.

 Purchasing the right cable connector

 There is a variety of coaxial connectors available in the market when you go shopping you should know what exactly you are looking for.
 Such assemblies use F-connectors as a standard because typical RF plugs are male with threads inside of the shell and typical RF jacks are female with threads outside of the shell.
-The three variations of F-connectors are the slip-on connector, crimp type connector and twist-on-connector, which will impact the process of installation of connector.
+The three variations of F-connectors are the slip-on connector, crimp type connector, and twist-on-connector, which will impact the process of installation of the connector.
 It is also important to keep in mind the size of the connector and cable needs to be compatible for them to establish a secure connection.